Avaray/simple-barcode-generator/README.md

 ## Why you shouldn't use this library

 - It has not been battle-tested yet.
+Might have bugs.
 - Whether the project will be developed further depends on my willingness to work.

 ## Idea